patching...

 Short-term leases for charter schools Newark Legacy, for space within Madison Avenue School, and North Star Academy, within Dr. Martin Luther King Jr. School, as well as long-term leases for 100 Legacy Academy Charter School, within West Side NAF, and Team Academy Charter School, within 18th Avenue School, have been approved under Anderson's veto.

 The board's vote Monday was seen as a win to public school advocates, who cheered as it voted against the leases, though Anderson's veto likely did not come as a surprise.
-Anderson, who was appointed last year by the state to head New Jersey's largest state-run district, has focused her tenure on reforming the flailing district.
+Anderson, who was appointed last year by the state to head New Jersey's largest state-run district,

 "Our singular focus remains working towards the day when every single Newark student attends a school that puts them on the path to college readiness - regardless of the type of school," Anderson said.
 "We are working tirelessly to make Newark Public Schools a desirable option for families by transforming our schools."